 How To Sue CenturyLink in Small Claims Court

-However, going through the courts to receive compensation isn’t a road devoid of hurdles.
-Specifically, the main issue in this process is found in the CenturyLink terms and conditions and their restrictive dispute resolution clause.
-Unfortunately, most people don’t even read the fine print when they sign a contract with companies like CenturyLink.
+However, going to court to receive compensation isn’t easy.
+Most people don’t even read the fine print when they sign a contract with companies like CenturyLink.
 As a consequence, they have no idea that their CenturyLink contract contains a clause limiting the methods of dispute resolution.
-Namely, you can only make your claims against CenturyLink through a small claims court or through binding arbitration.
+You can only make a claim against CenturyLink through small claims court or through binding arbitration.

-In reality, many people who have an issue with their telecommunication service provider opt for a small claims court even without a dispute resolution clause.
-There are many instances in which the value of the case isn’t significant enough to warrant hiring an attorney.
-But while a small claims court is a less legally formal procedure, it’s still a tedious process for the average layman.
+Many people who have an issue with their telecommunications service provider opt for a small claims court even if such a dispute resolution clause does not bind them.
+Small claims courts exist to settle cases where the monetary award demanded does not warrant hiring a lawyer.
+While a small claims court is a relatively simple legal procedure, it’s still a tedious process for the average person.

 How DoNotPay makes suing CenturyLink easy

-While handling a small claims court case on your own can seem like too much, DoNotPay streamlines the procedure each step of the way.
-Before embarking on your legal crusade, download DoNotPay’s free app for the iPhone or on your web browser.
+DoNotPay streamlines the small claims procedure each step of the way.
+Before embarking on your legal crusade, access DoNotPay in your web browser.